Haivision/srt/docs/statistics.md

 # SRT Statistics

+TODO:

+- The difference between individual statistics and group statistics,
+- which function to use to retreive group statistics,
+- table of contents,
+- headers for socket statistics

+# SRT Socket Statistics

 SRT provides a powerful set of statistical data on a socket.
 This data can be used to keep an eye on a socket's health and track faulty behavior.